chrisgrieser/chrisgrieser.github.io/docs/pages/phd-project.md

 ---
 layout: default
+permalink: /phd-project
 title: PhD-project
-permalink: /phd-project
 ---

-# PhD-project
+## PhD-Project
 **Working title**: Platforms as Infrastructure-based Markets.
-How Digital Platforms combine Market and Infrastructural Control to meet the Governance Requirements of Interdependent Innovation
+How Digital Platforms combine Market and Infrastructural Control to meet the Governance Requirements of Interdependent Innovation.

-## Background
+### Background
 Academic research on platforms can basically be divided into two areas of study:
-On the one hand, platforms are seen as *technical infrastructures* that provide core functionality for complimentary products, e.g. a mobile operating system providing camera functionality for a wide range of apps.
+On the one hand, platforms are seen as *technical infrastructures* that provide core functionality for complimentary products, e.g., a mobile operating system providing camera functionality for a wide range of apps.
 On the other hand, platforms are seen as *digital marketplaces* that are controlled by private firms, e.g., the App Store where the platform operator controls which developers